What separates Uber from the many other ride-sharing entities in the world is not the feature set.

-What if I told you that the secret of how to redesign an app like Uber to get its brand resonance lies in the Uber app itself.
+What if I told you that the secret of how to redesign an app to get its brand resonance lies in the Uber app itself.

 Well, it does.

 And we will spend the next 8 Minutes in exploring exactly what Uber does in name of user experience that you too can follow to achieve every greatness that the ride-sharing mogul has.
 A complete disclaimer: Uber is not the only brand which gives serious design goals, Hulu app redesign also has been giving designing goals to businesses.

 The elements that we are going to delve into now are ones that can be integrated into your app, no matter what background your application belongs to.